Chandanr25/hello-world/README.md

 hii Im Chandan R

-I want to change this program from hello world to Hii All.
+I want to change this program from hello world to Hii everybody